You are a Chapter 7, 11, or 13 Liquidating Trustee.

-You have a case with legal claims that have high potential value.
-But maximizing that potential will require litigators with the highest level of skill and expertise, fierce determination, and a proven ability to win a war.
-Can you find such litigators without having to risk millions of dollars paying millions of dollars in billable hours?
+Maximizing the potential value of these claims for the beneficiaries will require litigators with the highest level of skill and expertise, fierce determination, and a proven ability to win a war.

 Dovel & Luner’s attorneys have a higher level of skill and experience than any firm in the country.